 Meanwhile, George Osborne just approved new tax breaks for offshore oil drilling, following recommendations from Tim Eggar, described by The Independent today as “the Tories’ friendly oil man” – who is coincidentally the former Tory Minister turned oil tycoon who oversaw the Brent Spar incident in the 1990s.
 The government have refused to publish Eggar’s advice to the Treasury, despite repeated requests from environmentalists.

 However, it is known to have been the basis of Conservative policy announced in their pre-election policy paper, Rebuilding Security, which – as Left Foot Forward reported at the time – proposed new policies for “hunting” oil and “streamlining” regulation for offshore drilling.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.